PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 14:21:59
+Last updated: 2024-04-08 14:22:33
-Random Quote: Love is poison.
-A sweet poison, yes, but it will kill you all the same.  -  Cersei Lannister
+Random Quote: So that's it?
+A couple of white Urkels offer you sausages and you're gone? - Robin Scherbatsky